natedillon/dnathandillon.com/_conferences/2017-06-13-agile-ux-virtual-summit-2017.md

   - title: 'Design Spikes for an Agile Process'
     speaker:
       - name: Damon Dimmick
-        title: Director of Product Design and UX at Constant Contact
+        title: 'Director of Product Design and UX at Constant Contact'
     description: 'You’ll learn:
       How to fit design spikes into a Scrum framework How to address user stories without neglecting UX strategy